-Heraklion Christmas happeningsHeraklion is the biggest and definitely the most festive city on the island, this blessed place with its great tradition and customs, especially Christmas, becomes even more hospitable, this time of the year, where dazzling Christmas lights and decorations adorn the streets.
+Heraklion Christmas happeningsHeraklion is the biggest and definitely the most festive city on the island, this blessed place with its great traditions and customs, especially Christmas, becomes even more hospitable, this time of the year, where dazzling Christmas lights and decorations adorn the streets.
 Wonderfully decorated boats are also typical of the season.
+Everything is ready to explore it!!

 Discover Heraklion during Christmas